Consistent Europe-wide regulations for hazardous substances and mixtures

 On closer detail, there are several differences, however.
 The changes to the hazard pictograms, for example, are particularly clear: these used to consist of black symbols on an orange square, while the symbols are now shown on a white diamond with a red border.
 The symbols themselves have also been modified.

-In the concept of classification for the specific hazards agreed criteria are used to identify the intrinsic hazardous properties of substances or mixtures and allocate the appropriate hazard classes and hazard categories.
-While the hazard classes address the nature of the physical, health or environmental hazard, the hazard categories compare the hazard severity within the classes.
-With the new Regulation, in the EU, sixteen classes currently apply for physical hazards, ten for health hazards, and two classes for environmental hazards.
+During classification, certain hazard classes and hazard categories are assigned to substances and mixtures on the basis of relevant criteria according to their level of danger.
+While hazard classes address the nature of the physical, health or environmental hazard, the hazard categories compare the hazard severity within the classes.
+According to the new Regulation, in the EU, sixteen classes currently apply for physical hazards, ten for health hazards, and two classes for environmental hazards.
 Some criteria have been tightened, for mixtures in particular.
 According to the CLP Regulation, for example, the concentrations of irritating or corrosive substances are lower than those in the previous classification of the mixture.
 Details on the classification criteria are available in Annex I, parts 2-5 of the CLP Regulation.

-The signal word is a new element and is very helpful for the initial assessment: the signal word "Danger" gives indication of especially serious hazards.
-Some of the pictograms, of which there are nine, are also new.
-In particular, GHS08 (Health Hazard), also adressed as the "Torso", is still largely unknown, but it is worthy of special attention.
+The signal word is a new element and is very helpful for the initial assessment: the signal word "Danger" warns of especially serious hazards.
+Some of the nine pictograms are also new.
+In particular, GHS08 (Health Hazard), also addressed as "Torso", is still largely unknown, but it is worthy of special attention.
 When combined with the signal word "Danger" it indicates very serious damage to health with delayed onset.
 For example "Torso" in combination with "Danger" is used to refer to carcinogenicity.
 The new label also contains more information than before, which makes ist difficult to keep the information readable and clearly structured.

 For further detailed information please refer to our German Website.